hidakalab-robot/multiple_robots_slam/map_merge/README.md

 # map_merge

-## This package is used to merge maps
+## These packages are used to merge maps

 ### "robot_name" require robot-number (ex. robot1, robot2, etc.)